squirrly/squirrly-seo/readme.txt

 == Changelog ==
+= 2.0.5 =
+* Fixed Squirrly SEO loading loop when all posts are not public in All posts
+* Add default message in SEO Article Rank when adding a new Post/Page
+* Added support options in Squirrly SEO Settings
+* Added the Russian translation in Squirly SEO
+* Added the Brazilian translation in Squirly SEO
+* Check calls for HTTPS when curl protocol could not support that

 = 2.0.4 =
 * Added Custom Title/Description option in all Post/Pages
 * Added SEO check if custom title is entered in Post/Page